HomeAnswersDermatologyacne

 Welcome back to icliniq.com.

 There are two well-known methods to control pimples.
-One is by the use of oral antibiotics like Doxycycline, Minocycline, or some other antibiotic.
-The second one which is more rapid in action but needs to be practiced under strict supervision is the use of a class of compounds called retinoids.
+One is by using oral antibiotics like Doxycycline, Minocycline, or some other antibiotic.
+The second one, which is more rapid in action but needs to be practiced under strict supervision, uses a class of compounds called retinoids.
 Both are for oral use.

-The locally applied medicines including the one which you are using are to supplement the effects of the previously described oral medication.
+The locally applied medicines, including the one which you are using, are to supplement the effects of the previously described oral medication.
 However, in milder or initial phase cases the local preparations themselves might be the only prescribed medication.
-Acnemoist is supposed to be helping dryness that one encounter while on treatment with other medicines given for acne.
+A mild moisturizer is supposed to help the dryness that one encounters while on treatment with other medicines given for acne.
 As a standalone, it is not expected to help acne when given alone.
-I would be more in favor of antibiotics for the control of acne as the first line of action.
-I am sure, now you know better how Acnemoist is going to help you.
+I would be more in favor of antibiotics for controlling acne as the first line of action.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!